 I love experimenting with lettering for two reasons: first, lettering is functional and practical.
 You combine letters in order to make words, which you can then use to catch someone’s eye on a sign, mail art, or whatever else you want to make.
 Second, lettering comes with rules.
 No matter what, an “A” has to look like an “A”, a “B” has to look like a “B”, and so on and so forth.
 It’s much easier to be innovative when you’ve got some parameters!

 Recently, I sat down to make my aunt a mail art envelope, and the “lettering bug” bit.
 After some experimentation, I ended up with a fun set of characters that I call “circus lettering”.
-The letters remind me of slightly over-the-top vintage circus posters!
-In today’s tutorial, I’d like to show you how to create your own circus lettering.
+The letters remind me of slightly over-the-top vintage circus posters.
+In today’s tutorial, I’ll show you how to create your own circus lettering.

-Almost all good hand-lettering begins with a pencil draft.
+All neat letters begin with a pencil draft.
 Start by drawing two horizontal guidelines 1″ (25 mm) apart.
-Then, make Sans Serif letters that extend from the top guideline to the bottom guideline.
-You’ll want to draw your letters 1/4″ (6 mm) apart.
+Then, draw sans serif letters that extend from the top guideline to the bottom guideline.
+Be sure to draw your letters about 1/4″ (6 mm) apart.

 2. Add an Outline

-In this tutorial, I’m just going to focus on the “M” of “Monica” to show you how to create circus lettering.
+For this tutorial, I’ll focus on the “M” of “Monica” to demonstrate how to create Circus Lettering.
 First, draw an outline around the letter.
 The outline should be about 1/8″ (3 mm) total thickness (1/16″ on either side from the original letter outline).
-Make sure that you make all the pointed edges of the letter blunt.
+Make sure that you make all the pointed edges of the letter are blunt.

 3. Add “Mermaid Tails”